bradhowes/brh-segmented-control/README.md

 # BRHSegmentedControl

-Swift package with a SwiftUI control that mimics the SwiftUI Picker using the segmented style.
+Swift package with a SwiftUI control that mimics the SwiftUI Picker in the segmented style (pre-glass).

+ > **Note**: I have no plans to add Apple's Liquid Glass styling myself but I welcome a PR to do so.

 ![](demo.gif)